joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2024/05/24/arts/television/best-of-late-night-samuel-alito.html

 **Cher and the Jonas Brothers Dazzle the French Riviera**\
-`Demi Moore, Michelle Yeoh and Andie MacDowell and many more attended the amfAR gala, the unofficial closing party for the Cannes Film Festival.`\
+`Demi Moore, Michelle Yeoh and Diane Kruger and many more attended the amfAR gala, the unofficial closing party for the Cannes Film Festival.`\
 https://nytimes.com/2024/05/24/style/cher-jonas-brothers-cannes-amfar-gala.html

 **Egypt’s President Agrees to Reopen Crossing for Gaza Aid After Biden Call**\